Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 All of the following are class features of the sorcerer.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Sorcerers are proficient with all simple weapons.
+Sorcerers are proficient with all simple weapons.
 They are not proficient with any type of armor or shield.
 Armor of any type interferes with a sorcerer's gestures, which can cause his spells with somatic components to fail.

+### Spells
-**Spells:** A sorcerer casts arcane spells which are drawn primarily from the sorcerer/wizard spell list.
+A sorcerer casts arcane spells which are drawn primarily from the sorcerer/wizard spell list.
 He can cast any spell he knows without preparing it ahead of time, the way a wizard or a cleric must (see below).